markot99/subscription-sale/README.md

 - On the personal page the user can view all subscriptions and change the data.
 - The site is designed responsively.
 - Access to certain pages, e.g. the personal data is blocked without login.
+- The api was rewritten and adapted to Typescript.
+Load times are dynamically adjustable in ApiUtils.ts.